mSpy Review 2026: Parental Control or Surveillance Scout?

 Bonus features

-The biggest bonus feature that mSpy offers is the keylogger, which is the most intense keylogger we've seen on a parental control app.
+The biggest bonus feature mSpy offers is the Keylogger, which is the most intense keylogger we've seen in a parental control app.
 This feature tracks everything that is typed on the device's keyboard, even if the message was never sent.

 For example, while we were typing a message on Messenger, we started typing our friend's cat's name, but then deleted it and typed "cat" instead.
 The keylogger caught both versions of the message: